Kerlingarfjöll – Steaming valleys and surreal landscapes

 Valley loop from the Neðri-Hveradalir carpark

-If you have a (4WD) car, you can also drive up the hill behind the cabins to the Neðri-Hveradalir parking area at the top of Hveradalir.
-From there it’s a short walk into the geothermal valley.
+If you have a (4WD) car, you can also drive up the hill behind the Kerlingarfjöll Highland Base to the Neðri-Hveradalir parking area on the F-347 road.
+From there it’s a short walk into the geothermal valley itself.

-But you miss the spectacular sights you’ll encounter along the walking track from the Kerlingarfjöll cabins!
+But then you will miss the spectacular sights along the hiking track from the campsite!

-As you walk up the hill, spectacular views into the gorgeous Ásgarðsgljúfur gorge unfold on the left, and towards the snow-covered mountains Hveradalahnúkur and Mænir looming in front.
-Even more tops peek out behind them, if they’re not hiding in the clouds.
+As you walk up the hill behind the campsite, spectacular views into the gorgeous Ásgarðsgljúfur gorge unfold on the left, and towards the snow-covered mountains Hveradalahnúkur and Mænir looming in front.
+Even more peaks peek out behind them, if they’re not hiding in the clouds.

-It takes about 1,5 hours of uphill ploughing over windy ridges and across exposed stonefields to reach the valley of Hveradalir.
+It takes about 1,5 hours of uphill ploughing over windy ridges and across exposed stonefields to reach the Hveradalir valley.
 Depending on the time of year, there are several snowfields of varying depth and intensity to cross.

 Fuming fumaroles

-The track winds between the mountains Hveradalahnúkur and Hveradalaklif, and across another stony plateau to the right.
-As you walk toward Mænir, you’re suddenly greeted by the invigorating smell of sulphur wafting from the distance.
+The hiking track winds between the mountains Hveradalahnúkur and Hveradalaklif, and across another stony plateau to the right.
+As you walk toward Mænir, you are suddenly greeted by the invigorating smell of sulphur wafting from the distance.

 This is coming from the Snorrahver fumarole, furiously steaming from a ridge above the geothermal valley.